sarkonovich/Alexa-Hue/README.md

 At this point the skill should be available to you.
 You can say things like:

 *"Alexa, tell [whatever invocation name you chose] to turn the kitchen lights blue."*
-*"Alexa, set the floor light to saturation ten and brightness five"* *"Alexa, change the table light to the color relax"* *"Alexa, turn off the bedroom lights in 5 minutes"* *"Alexa, turn off the kitchen lights at eight forty five"* *"Alexa, set dinner scene in one hour"*
+*"Alexa, tell...set the floor light to saturation ten and brightness five"* *"Alexa, tell...change the table light to the color relax"* *"Alexa, tell...turn off the bedroom lights in 5 minutes"* *"Alexa, tell...turn on the lights at eight forty five p.m."*
-*"Alexa, start color loop on the bedside light"* *"Alexa, start long alert on the kitchen lights in forty five seconds"*
+*"Alexa, tell...set dinner scene in one hour"* *"Alexa, tell...start color loop on the bedside light"* *"Alexa, tell...start long alert on the kitchen lights in forty five seconds"* *"Alexa, tell...stop alert"*

+You can use the "flash" command instead of "long alert."
+(It's just easier to say.)
+It's also helpful for using your lights as a timer:

+*"Alexa, tell...to flash the lights in five minutes."*